Walsh Surname Meaning, History & Origin

 Walsh Surname Meaning

-Walsh is a semi-translation of the early Gaelic Breatnach, meaning Welsh or Briton, which ecame Brenach, Waleys, Walensis, and finally anglicized as Walsh.
+Walsh is a semi-translation of the early Gaelic Breatnach, meaning Welsh or Briton, which became Brenach, Waleys, Walensis, and finally anglicized as Walsh.

-Walsh Resources on
+Walsh Surname Resources on The Internet

 - Walsh Family Genealogy and History.
 Walshes in Ireland and England.

 - Walsh.
 Walsh genealogy.

 - Walsh Family History.
 Descendants of Thomas Walsh from Limerick.

 Walshes from Ireland to North Carolina.